Lleyton Hewitt: Olympics

 A 19-year-old Hewitt entered his first Olympics in 2000 and was given the fourth seeding in the draw.
-Hewitt was considered a strong favorite for a medal given his victory at the Sydney International earlier in the year but despite competing in his home nation Hewitt went out in the first round to Max Mirnyi 6–3 6–3.
+Hewitt was considered a strong favourite for a medal given his victory at the Sydney International earlier in the year but despite competing in his home nation Hewitt went out in the first round to Max Mirnyi 6–3 6–3.
 Hewitt elected not to compete in the 2004 Athens Olympic Games, deciding instead to focus on the 2004 US Open which would result in a runner-up showing.
 He would return for his second Olympic Games in Beijing for both the singles and doubles competitions.
 A first round 7–5 7–6 victory over Jonas Björkman would set up a second round clash with the number 2 seed Rafael Nadal.
 Nadal eliminated Hewitt in the second round 6–1 6–2 and would go on to win the singles gold medal.
 Pairing up with Chris Guccione in the doubles, the team would record victories over Agustín Calleri/Juan Mónaco and Rafael Nadal/Tommy Robredo before falling to the Bryan brothers in the quarterfinals.

-Hewitt competed in his third olympics in London 2012 where he entered the men's singles event and defeated Ukrainian Sergiy Stakhovsky in the first round.
+Hewitt competed in his third Olympics in London 2012 where he entered the men's singles event and defeated Ukrainian Sergiy Stakhovsky in the first round.
 He was the only Australian in any tennis event to progress past the first round.
 In the second round Hewitt took out 13th seeded Croatian Marin Čilić.
 In the third round Hewitt stunned the tennis world when he won the first set against the number 2 ranked Novak Djokovic, he would end up falling in three sets.
 He also sent an application to the International Olympic Committee to enter the men's doubles competition with Chris Guccione but the application was rejected.
 Following his men's doubles rejection, Hewitt decided to apply for a spot in the mixed doubles competition with Sam Stosur.
 The pair were granted entry and defeated Polish pair Marcin Matkowski and Agnieszka Radwańska in the first round.
 In the quarterfinals, Hewitt/Stosur faced British pair Andy Murray and Laura Robson, they would lose the encounter.

 Coaches

-Peter Smith, Darren Cahill, Jason Stoltenberg, Roger Rasheed, Scott Draper, Tony Roche, Nathan Healey and Brett Smith, Tony Roche and Peter Luczak are all former coaches of Hewitt.

 Hewitt's coaches in his time on the ATP Tour: